 Most students in the Business Exploratory Track program will meet the criteria to formally enter the BBA degree program with the major options in accounting, finance, management, marketing and operations and information management.
 Students will begin the business curriculum in their sophomore year and continue with University general education requirements through to graduation in 4 years or less, as originally planned.

-Students will work regularly with designated Isenberg academic advisors, have access to the Chase Career Center as first-year students and take a first semester seminar for Isenberg freshmen.
+Students will work regularly with designated Isenberg academic advisors, have access to the Office of Career Success as first-year students and take a first semester seminar.
 A second semester seminar is taught by Isenberg Academic Advisors exclusively for students in the Business Exploratory Track.

 Students in the Business Exploratory Track program who do not meet the BBA program criteria by the end of their freshman year are reassigned to the College of Social & Behavioral Sciences (SBS) Exploratory Track for the beginning of their sophomore year.
 Students will continue to receive advising assistance with exploring other majors across campus that may be appealing to students given their interest and academic proficiency.

 The University of Massachusetts Amherst recognizes that many incoming students would benefit from learning more about the numerous academic majors offered on campus that may better suit their academic interests, career aspirations and personal pursuits.
 Students are assigned to an Exploratory Track to connect to University resources to assist them in navigating the many academic options and opportunities available to them.
 Consideration of a major is based on interest, eligibility and academic proficiency within the guidance of the academic program.
 Students are assigned to an Exploratory Track to connect to University resources to assist them in navigating the many academic options and opportunities available to them.
 Consideration of a major is based on interest, eligibility and academic proficiency within the guidance of the academic program.